securesocketfunneling/ssf/README.md

 }
 ```

-To enable or disable a microservice, set its `enable` option to `true` or `false`.
+To enable or disable a microservice, set the `enable` key to `true` or `false`.

 Trying to use a feature requiring a disabled microservice will result in an error message.

 ## How to generate certificates for TLS connections

-### With tool script
+### Using the utility script

 ```bash
 ./tools/generate_cert.sh /path/to/store/certs
 ```

-The first argument should be the directory where the CA and certificates will be generated
+The first argument is the directory where the CA and certificates will be generated.

 ### Manually